luisg0416/CEN-3031-Project-Group-22/Sprint2.md

 This sprint we were able to create the struct of the flashcard.
 We then used Fiber to create functions that:
 1. Detects when the golang api is up and running.
 2. Creates a flash card and posts the data on an https address.
+Send POST to /api/flashCards
 3. Gets the list of flashcards from an https address.
+Send GET request to /api/flashCards
 4. Get a certain flashcard at a certain ID number.
+Send GET request to /api/flashCards/:id

 Unit tests created:
 1. Test if the server is up and running.